psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 The JWT may be signed or signed & encrypted.
 If the JWT is both signed and encrypted, the JSON document will be signed then encrypted, with the result being a Nested JWT, as defined in [RFC7519].

-### 4.1 The JWT Secured Response
+### 4.2 The JWT Secured Response

 The response mode "jwt" causes the authorization server to add two parameters to the redirect to the client:

 * state - the state value as specified in [RFC6749]
-* response - the JSON Web Token containing the code and additional response data
+* response - the JWT as defined in section 4.1

 This is an example response:

 ```
 GET /cb?state=S8NJ7uqk5fY4EjNvP_G_FtyJu6pUsvH9jsYni9dMAJw&
-response=eyJhbGciOiJSUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJodHRwczovL2FjY291bnRzLmV4YW1wbGUuY29tIiwiYXVkIjoiczZCaGRSa3F0MyIsImp0aSI6IjI3MzBkYzJmLWM5YzYtNGJlNC05N2M5LTYyMjNkMThmMmIxMyIsIm5vbmNlIjoibi0wUzZfV3pBMk1qIiwiZXhwIjoxMzExMjgxOTcwLCJjX2hhc2giOiI0NDIyRTBFMDk0RjM0RTk3Qzg1MkVCNUY5QjI4MzlEODEyMDA2NkMyN0VGNjZBQTI4QzNEREM3Q0U3QTc5ODE1Iiwic19oYXNoIjoiNDRENDE2NjhEMTk5RkYzRDUyNUZBMzU3QTI1NTI1RDczOEFBREYyQTdCMUUyQzgxOUEzOUUzODUwMEFCQUVEOSJ9.ldPh3w3QAkkbz3voa3F2pvruWQwNBv3AYV9xpcuVLZi5Da4tjep-xayjO4_flznYuu9EZbyYA1lb9uzu0rSSSiwEJ5Ms9ZEvB4l1xXNLT5TRV00erXb6Y1JsvxHjanB0I8-FUHdP-HMA0Zhg9UVohAc2qiO6wDcEfi5y_1fST4Y
+response=eyJhbGciOiJSUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJodHRwczovL2FjY291bnR
+zLmV4YW1wbGUuY29tIiwiYXVkIjoiczZCaGRSa3F0MyIsImp0aSI6IjI3MzBkYzJmLWM5YzYtNGJl
+NC05N2M5LTYyMjNkMThmMmIxMyIsIm5vbmNlIjoibi0wUzZfV3pBMk1qIiwiZXhwIjoxMzExMjgxO
+TcwLCJjX2hhc2giOiI0NDIyRTBFMDk0RjM0RTk3Qzg1MkVCNUY5QjI4MzlEODEyMDA2NkMyN0VGNj
+ZBQTI4QzNEREM3Q0U3QTc5ODE1Iiwic19oYXNoIjoiNDRENDE2NjhEMTk5RkYzRDUyNUZBMzU3QTI
+1NTI1RDczOEFBREYyQTdCMUUyQzgxOUEzOUUzODUwMEFCQUVEOSJ9.ldPh3w3QAkkbz3voa3F2pvr
+uWQwNBv3AYV9xpcuVLZi5Da4tjepxayjO4_flznYuu9EZbyYA1lb9uzu0rSSSiwEJ5Ms9ZEvB4l1x
+XNLT5TRV00erXb6Y1JsvxHjanB0I8-FUHdP-HMA0Zhg9UVohAc2qiO6wDcEfi5y_1fST4Y
 Host: client.example.com
 ```
-### 4.2 Processing rules
+### 4.3 Processing rules

 The client is obliged to process the JWT secured response as follows:

+Assumption: the client stored the issuer it sent the authorization request to and is also able to obtain the key material to check the JWT's signature and, if needed, to decrypt the JWT independent of the JWT in the authorization response.

-1. The "state" parameter MUST be checked to be linked to the user agent's local state in order to prevent XSRF.
+1. The "state" parameter MUST be checked to be linked to the user agent's local state in order to prevent CSRF.
 Note: The state value is treated as a one-time-use XSRF token.
 It MUST be invalidated after the check was performed.
-1. (OPTIONAL) The client decrypts the JWT using the key material registered with the expected issuer of the response.
+1. (OPTIONAL) The JWT is decrypted using the key material registered with the expected issuer of the response.
-1. Check the signature of the JWT signature using the jwk set of the expected issuer.
-Note: the client MUST obtain the JWK set from local data and MUST NOT follow the iss claim of the JWT to obtain key material.
+1. Check the signature of the JWT using the JWK set of the expected issuer.
+Note: the client MUST obtain the JWK set from local data and MUST NOT follow the `iss` claim of the JWT to obtain key material.
 This is done to prevent DoS (see Security Considerations)
-1. Check whether the JWT's "iss" claim matches the expected "iss" value of the local state (set before the authorization request was sent).
+1. Check whether the JWT's `iss` claim matches the expected `iss` value of the local state (set before the authorization request was sent).

 ## 6. Security considerations

 ### 6.1 DoS using specially crafted JWTs
-This strategy will also work, but it's vulnerable to DoS attacks - JWTs could be crafted to have an issuer that resolves to a JWK set URL with huge content, or is delivered very slowly, consuming server networking bandwidth /  a thread.
+JWTs could be crafted to have an issuer that resolves to a JWK set URL with huge content, or is delivered very slowly, consuming server networking bandwidth and compute capacity.
 The resolved JWK set URL could also be used to DDoS targets on the web.

-Use local data
+The client therefore MUST use key material obtained independent of the JWT from a secure source to check its signature.

 ### 6.2 Code Replay
-Signature binds code to state (and transitively with user agent state)
+An authorization code (obtained on a different device with the same client) could be injected into an authorization response in order to impersonate the legitimate resource owner (see [draft-ietf-oauth-security-topics]).

+The JWT secured response mode enables clients to detect such an attack.
+The signature binds the authorization code to the state value sent by the client and therewith transitively to the respective user agent.

 ### 6.3 Mix-Up
-iss and aud

-### 6.4 XSRF
-state validation
+Mix-up is an attack on scenarios where an OAuth client interacts with multiple authorization servers.
+The goal of the attack is to obtain an authorization code or an access token by tricking the client into sending those credentials to the attacker instead of using them at the respective endpoint at the authorization/resource server.

+The JWT secured response mode enables clients to detect this attack by providing an identification of the sender (`iss`) and the intended audience of the authorization response (`aud`).

 ### 6.5 Code Leakage
-Encryption
+Authorization servers MAY encrypt the authorization response therewith providing a mechanism to prevent leakage of authorization codes in the user agent.

 ## 7. Privacy considerations
 TBD